bhauman/figwheel-main/docs/quick_start.md

 ```

 Now when you launch `figwheel.main`, it will detect the presence of
-`com.bhauman/rebel-readline-cljs` and it will launch a REPL using
+`com.bhauman/rebel-readline-cljs` and use it when starting the
-this much more capable terminal line reader.
+ClojureScript REPL.

-Let's launch a REPL with `figwheel.main` again, from the `hello-cljs`
+To see it in action launch a REPL with `figwheel.main` again, from the
-directory:
+`hello-cljs` directory:

 ```shell
 $ clojure -m figwheel.main
 ```

-After launching, a Browser will open and a REPL will start just as
+After launching, a Browser will open and a REPL will start just like
 when we launched it before.
 However, you now will see the following
 line a few lines before the `cljs.user=>` prompt.